dmacelancs/WPEO/README.md

 # WPEO

-WordPress Easy Options - easilly create WordPress theme options and automatically parse and add to CSS.
+WordPress Easy Options.
+Use this class to create options for the wordpress customizer and automaticaly add values to your theme CSS file.
+Simply use the option ID as your value and hey presto, working options!

 Theme functions.php File:
 ```